JNIM–ISSP war: Defections

 As ISGS grew in Mali, Burkina Faso, and Niger by expanding their territorial influence over the areas and conducting large and deadly attacks, they were able to take advantage of internal disputes amid Katiba Macina in Mali.
 Many fighters disgruntled with Kouffa's leadership defected to ISGS in early 2020.
 Part of the reason for these dissensions was JNIM and Katiba Macina being open to treaties and non-aggression pacts with Dogon and Bambara in Mali, as Dogon and Bambara groups were in a war with Fulani, which make up the bulk of Katiba Macina.
 Abdelhakim al-Sahrawi, the second-in-command of ISGS, heavily criticized these pacts and subsequently drew many Fulani from Katiba Macina to ISGS.
 Kouffa's dealings with traditional Fulani leaders also alienated many of his fighters, as some perceived the creation and expansion of Katiba Macina as a form of dismantling the traditional Fulani caste system.
 Fulani elites who initially supported Kouffa's ideas of an Islamist Fulani empire also ceded their support when lower-caste Fulani began rising through Katiba Macina's ranks.
-More Islamist factions of JNIM and Katiba Macina also began defecting after Kouffa laxed sharia laws to welcome new groups, and hardline Islamist critics began praising ISGS' system of governance over JNIM's.
+More Islamist factions of JNIM and Katiba Macina also began defecting after Kouffa laxed sharia laws to welcome new groups, and hardline Islamist critics began praising ISGS's system of governance over JNIM's.
 ISGS as a whole began capitalizing off these intra-Fulani conflicts, and defections soon began en masse.

 The first major defection was in November 2017 by a group of Tolebe Fulani from Ménaka Region.
 Katibat Salaheddin, a founding group of JNIM led by Sultan Ould Bady, joined ISGS soon after.
-This wasn't extremely critical to JNIM's operations however as both JNIM and ISGS were still on good terms at the time.
+This was not extremely critical to JNIM's operations, however, as both JNIM and ISGS were still on good terms at the time.
 Kouffa, however, did release a statement in November 2018 calling for unity between Fulani.
 Factions of Ansarul Islam in Burkina Faso also defected to ISGS in 2019.
 One of the first major defections from Katiba Macina in was that of Mamadou Mobbo in January 2020, whose fighters fought briefly with pro-Kouffa members of Katiba Macina before Mobbo's group defected to ISGS and declared loyalty to the Islamic State.
 Many of these defections also revolved around the sharing of loot, taxes levied in JNIM-controlled territories versus ISGS-controlled territories, and local tribal alliances.
 Attempts to mediate the conflict in 2019 failed three times.